Siguza/cl0ver/docs/index.md

 `x0` or `x28` would be perfect, as they point to a memory area whose contents are entirely controllable.
 However, I was unable to find a gadget that loads from `x0` or `x28`.

 I had my fair share of trouble finding a usable stack pivot.
 I looked at some docs discussing stack pivots on x86 and 32-bit ARM, and I have to say it looks to me like on those architectures it's a lot easier than on arm64!
 The only thing that I found _at all_ mentioning stack pivots on arm64 was [@qwertyoruiopz](https://twitter.com/qwertyoruiopz), saying it's [amazingly easy to find them](https://twitter.com/qwertyoruiopz/status/644142701840068608).
-Luca, should you happen to read this, care to explain? :)
+Luca, should you happen to read this, care to elaborate? :)

 Now, I did eventually find a usable gadget: